-Transaction Testing Procedure: The examiners interviewed Company personnel responsible for policyholder service, and reviewed 80 policy cancellations in the testing sample of 140 homeowners', business owners' and dwelling fire policies, to ensure that proper notice of cancellation was given and any unearned premium timely returned.
-Calculation of unearned premium is also covered in the statutory financial examination of the Company.
+Transaction Testing Procedure: The examiners interviewed Company personnel responsible for policyholder service, and reviewed 150 policy cancellations in the testing sample of 245 homeowners', business owners' and dwelling fire policies, to ensure that proper notice of cancellation was given, and that any unearned premium was timely returned.
+Calculation of unearned premium is also covered in the financial examination.